 So I urge a great deal of caution for anyone going up for this series.
 Be mindful of what you do, say and wear, and where you go.
 If you follow these instructions, the worst you should get is a bit of verbal.

 Before You Go.
 Boston weather is a little different from ours, being a little bit further north.
 Mark Twain, who lived the last few years of his life in nearby Hartford, said, “If you don’t like the weather in New England, wait a minute.”
-For this weekend, the Boston Globe website is predicting a thunderstorm for tomorrow, but otherwise it should be all right, or at least not as hot as it will be down here.
+For this weekend, the Boston Globe website is predicting a thunderstorm for Saturday, and very hot weather otherwise, mid-90s, on Friday and Saturday, before cooling down to the low 80s on Sunday.
+The Boston Herald roughly backs up this forecast.

-You can also wear your Yankee cap around town, and even inside Fenway Park.
+You need to be mindful of what clothes you should pack.
+You can wear your Yankee cap around town, and even inside Fenway Park.
 If you have a Yankee jersey or T-shirt, it will probably be okay to wear it, but be prepared for Sox fans yelling something pertinent to the player you’re honoring with his name and number.
 If it’s Derek Jeter's Number 2 or Alex Rodriguez's 13, be prepared to hear that they’re gay – which, in A-Rod’s case, has become completely laughable.
-If it’s A-Rod, it might be a reference to steroids, so just remind them that Papi wouldn’t have been so Big without them.
+If it’s A-Rod, it might be a reference to steroids, so just (carefully) remind them that Papi wouldn’t have been so Big without them.

 You should also make sure you have your tickets – or a receipt for tickets, if you ordered online – before you go.
 If you don’t already have them, you’re probably out of luck for this series.
 Later in the season, you may have a chance.

-And, of course, despite the stupidity of the concept of “Red Sox Nation,” you do not need a passport to cross the New Haven City Line, or to change your money.
+And, of course, despite the silliness of the concept of “Red Sox Nation,” you do not need a passport to cross the New Haven City Line, or to change your money.
 Sales tax in Massachusetts is 6.25 percent, less than New Jersey’s 7 percent and New York City’s 8.875 percent.
 However, aside from that, pretty much everything in Boston and neighboring cities like Cambridge, Brookline and Quincy costs about as much as it does in New York City, and more than in the NYC suburbs.
 In other words, a bundle.
-You have been warned.
+So don't get sticker-shock.

 Getting There.
 Getting to Boston is fairly easy.
 However, I do not recommend driving, especially if you have Yankee paraphernalia on your car (bumper sticker, license-plate holder, decals, etc.).
 Chances are, it won’t get vandalized... but you never know.